Sonic Runners Adventure

-Sonic Runners Adventure is an endless runner platform game published by Gameloft for iOS, Android and Java-based mobile phones.
+Sonic Runners Adventure is a 2017 endless runner platform game published by Gameloft for iOS, Android and Java-based mobile phones.
 As part of the Sonic the Hedgehog series, the game serves as a sequel to 2015's Sonic Runners.
 The game was first released in select regions in June 2017 and worldwide in August 2017.

 Gameplay

 Similar to its predecessor Sonic Runners, Sonic Runners Adventure is a platform game with endless runner elements.
-Players choose between several different characters, each with unique abilities.
+Players choose between nine different characters, each with unique abilities.
 Players must guide their chosen character through a series of levels based on locations in Sonic Generations and Sonic Lost World.
 Characters automatically move forward, so players must tap their screen to avoid obstacles and enemies.
 Scattered around levels are golden rings, which serve as a form of health: rings protect the player from enemies or obstacles, though they scatter when the player is hit and blink before disappearing.
 Several changes from the original game have been made as well; the game can be played offline, and there are three types of levels in the game: "Finite", "Looped", and "Infinite".